chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 Characters performing the same action do it simultaneously.
 Characters do not have to decide their action at the beginning of the round.
 The referee should call out each action type in order, and announce which NPC's will act.
 The players may then announce if they are performing the current action.

 ## Attacks & Wounds
 To attack an enemy in a skirmish, make a throw + relevant weapon skill.
-Add or subtract a modifier based on the weapon you are using.
-Modifiers are detailed in the melee and ranged attack sections.
 Use the hit location chart along with the lower die of an attack throw to determine hit location.

+Attacks can be Advantaged or Disadvantaged.
+If Advantaged, an attacker throws 3d6 and uses the two highest dice for the throw.
+If Disadvantaged, they throw 3d6 and use the two lowest.

 The target of an attack gains a Wound condition with a severity equal to the impact of the throw.
 Combined with the hit location, the target will get a condition like "Leg wound 1" or "Head wound 3."
 If the total severity of Wounds to a character's head or torso is 4 or more, the character is killed.
 If the total severity of wounds to legs or arms is 4 or more, a limb will need an autoprosthetic or vat-grown replacement.
 Determine left or right randomly.